deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 attribute of the ``BlochDecayCTSpectrum`` method using the fitting utility function ``get_spectral_dimensions()``.
 The experimental measurement parameters associated with the method attributes ``magnetic_flux_density`` and ``rotor_frequency`` are also used in creating this ``BlochDecayCTSpectrum`` method.
-Finally, every Method object has ``experiment`` attribute used to hold the experimental spectrum is to be modeled with the Method object.
+Finally, every Method object has ``experiment`` attribute used to hold the experimental spectrum that is to be modeled with the Method object.

-Next, the simulator object is created and initialized with the spin systems and method, and run.
+Next, the simulator object is created and initialized with the SpinSystem and Method objects, and run.

 .. plot::
     :context: close-figs